lundi-a8arth/qa_auto_2025/README.md

 Course Link: https://prometheus.org.ua/prometheus-plus/automatic-software-testing/

-It is written in Python to create API, database and UI autotest.
+Framework is written in Python, it has three modules: API client, database and UI/Page Objects.

 Libraries that were used in project: pytest - testing framework, requests - api testing library, sqlite3 - database testing library, selenium - ui testing library.